klaus-kramer/agent-minimal/README.md

 - Fully offline - Runs entirely without internet access
 - ~5 MB footprint - Minimal codebase, no bloat

-## ai-assistan-tools inside (in agent-minimal type /tools):
+## ai-assistant-tools inside (in agent-minimal type /tools):
 - read_file: Read the content of a file (e.g. read file LICENSE.txt)
 - list_directory: List files and subdirectories of a path
 - write_file: Write content to a file
 - web_fetch: Fetch content from a URL (e.g. show the output of webside https://example.com )
+- web_search: Search the web using DuckDuckGo
 - search_pattern: Search file contents using a regex pattern
 - search_files: Find files by glob pattern (e.g. show all files ending "*.h")
 - execute_command: Execute a shell command and return its output (e.g. execute command  "python3 helloworld.py" )